Bruno Sacchi: Work

 He competed in national and international projects including the Pompidou Centre, Paris, the State Archive in Florence, Italy and the Bundeshauptstadt in Berlin.
-At the same time his numerous interior and furnishing projects were featured in a number of publications.
-Highlights include his design for the Borgo San Jacopo apartment in Florence was published in Casa Vogue, Issue 5, November 1970 and House and Garden, Issue 9, November 1972.
+At the same time, his numerous interior and furnishing projects were featured in a number of publications.
+Highlights include his design for the Borgo San Jacopo apartment in Florence were published in Casa Vogue, Issue 5, November 1970 and House and Garden, Issue 9, November 1972.
 His medieval tower and home, Torre di Sopra in Bagno a Ripoli, featured in 'Casa Vogue, Issue 102, January 1980, Maison Francaise, February 1981, Casamica, April 1984, House and Gardens, December 2015 and others; His apartment in San Remo, Italy, feature in Casa Vogue, October 1983, Styles of Living.
 The Best of Casa Vogue]' by Isa Vercelloni, 1985 (front cover) and 'Mediterranean Houses in Italy, by Albera and Monti, 1992.

 His collaboration with Prof. Giovanni Michelucci, which lasted until the professor's death in 1990, included projects for the Monte dei Paschi bank in Colle Val d'Elsa, the Headquarters of the Valdimontone Contrada in Siena, the Cassa di Risparmio bank in Pistoia, and private houses.
 His work as exhibition curator includes numerous exhibitor stands for the annual Prato Expo in the 1970s, an exhibition on Magnelli, Palazzo Strozzi, Florence; an exhibition on Giovanni Michelucci at the R.I.B.A, London, 1978, exhibition on Kurosawa, Palazzo Comunale, Pistoia, 'Lo Spazio Sacro di Michelucci', in collaboration, the crypt of San Domenico, Siena; 'Michelucci per la citta', la citta' per Michelucci', Palazzina Reale of Santa Maria Novella Station, Florence, on the occasion of the centenary of Michelucci's birth.